kstenerud/concise-encoding/DESIGN.md

  * The byte sequences [`80 00`] to [`81 3f`] are invalid in Shift-JIS-like character sets ([Shift JIS](https://en.wikipedia.org/wiki/Shift_JIS), [BIG5](https://en.wikipedia.org/wiki/Big5), [GB18030](https://en.wikipedia.org/wiki/GB_18030)).
  * 0x81, 0x8D, 0x8F, 0x90, and 0x9D are undefined in [Windows codepage 1252](https://en.wikipedia.org/wiki/Windows-1252#Character_set) (most ISO 8859-1 decoders are actually CP-1252 decoders).

-Thus, 0x81 is invalid for all major character sets in the next 63 Concise Encoding versions (from 0x01 to 0x3f).
+Thus, 0x81 is invalid for all major character sets over the next 63 Concise Encoding versions (from 0x01 to 0x3f).

 This "invalid" property can be used to indicate the presence of binary data on mediums originally designed for text.